soonchanpark/WGF-VITON/README.md

-# Single Stage Virtual Try-On with Top and Bottom Clothes Controlling Wearing Styles (Under review)
+# Full-body Virtual Try-On using Top and Bottom Garments with Wearing Style Control
-Official implementation for "Single Stage Virtual Try-On with Top and Bottom Clothes Controlling Wearing Styles".
+Official implementation for "Full-body Virtual Try-On using Top and Bottom Garments with Wearing Style Control" published in Computer Vision and Image Understanding.
 The code and pre-trained models are tested with pytorch 1.31.1, torchvision 0.13.1, Python 3.8, CUDA 11.6.

 ![Teaser](./fig_WGVITONresult3x3.png)

 ## Usage
-WG-VITON is a single stage network to synthesize VITON image simultanously using top and bottom clothes.
+WGF-VITON is a single stage network to synthesize VITON image simultanously using top and bottom clothes.

 ## Dataset : Fashion-TB
 ![Teaser](./data_teaser.png)

-## Installation
+## Installation (Anaconda)
 ```
 conda create -n {name} python=3.8 anaconda
 conda activate {name}